jwcarr/mantel/README.md

 - `X` *array_like*: First distance matrix (condensed or redundant).
 - `Y` *array_like*: Second distance matrix (condensed or redundant), where the order of elements corresponds to the order of elements in X.
 - `perms` *int*, optional: The number of permutations to perform (default: `10000`).
 A larger number gives more reliable results but takes longer to run.
-If the actual number of possible permutations is smaller, the program will enumerate all permutations.
-Enumeration can be forced by setting this argument to `0`.
+If the number of possible permutations is smaller, all permutations will be tested.
+This can be forced by setting `perms` to `0`.
 - `method` *str*, optional: Type of correlation coefficient to use; either `pearson` or `spearman` (default: `pearson`).
 - `tail` *str*, optional: Which tail to test in the calculation of the empirical p-value; either `upper`, `lower`, or `two-tail` (default: `two-tail`).
-- `ignore_nans` *bool*, optional: Whether or not to ignore NaNs in the input data (default: False).
+- `ignore_nans` *bool*, optional: Ignore `np.nan` values in the Y matrix (default: False).
+This can be useful if you have missing values in one of the matrices.

 The `mantel.test()` function returns three values: